erichseamon/COVIDriskpaper/README.md

 The following github repository provides all code and data for generating analyses and supplemental materials for the aforementioned manuscript, submitted to Scientific Reports.

-## How do I re-generate the Supplemental Appendix?
+## How do I regenerate the Supplemental Appendix?

 - a pdf is provided of the supplemental, within the /Rmd folder.
 If you want to generate the pdf on your own, you may run the Supplemental_AppendixA.Rmd.
 All of the folders and datasets support running the supplemnental .Rmd.